Concise

 15.1.
 If Architecture North Ltd has not been appointed for this scope of work, administration costs will be charged to undertake this scope of work.

 15.2.
-The Client shall engage the services of the Architect/Consultant to provide the architectural services for RIBA Work Stage 5 as set out within the Project Acceptance Client Approval.
+The Client shall engage the services of the Architecture North Ltd to provide the architectural services for RIBA Work Stage 5 as set out within the Project Acceptance Client Approval.

 15.3.
 Act on behalf of the Client at RIBA Work Stage 5, 6, and 7 in the matters set out in the Contractor in relation to any project procedures agreed upon with the Client from time to time, subject to the Client’s prior written approval.